Menachem Mendel Schneersohn: Biography

-Menachem Mendel Schneersohn was born in Liozna, on September 9, 1789.
-His mother Devorah Leah died just three years later, and her father Rabbi Shneur Zalman of Liadi raised him as his own son.
+Menachem Mendel Schneersohn was born in Liozna, on September 20, 1789 (September 9 OS).
+His mother Devorah Leah died three years later, and her father Rabbi Shneur Zalman of Liadi raised him as his own son.
 He married his first cousin Chaya Mushka Schneersohn, daughter of Rabbi Dovber Schneuri.
 After his father-in-law/uncle's death, and a three-year interregnum during which he tried to persuade the Hasidim to accept his brother-in-law Menachem-Nachum Schneuri or his uncle Chaim-Avraham as their leader, he assumed the leadership of Lubavitch on the eve of Shavuot 5591 (May 5, 1831, OS).

 He was known as the Tzemach Tzedek after the title of a voluminous compendium of Halakha (Jewish law) that he authored.
 He also authored Derech Mitzvotecha ("Way of Your Commandments"), a mystical exposition of the Mitzvos.
 He compiled major works of Rabbi Shneur Zalman of Liadi for publication, including the Siddur L'Kol Ha'Shanah (commonly known as Siddur Im Dach), Likutei Torah and Torah Ohr.
 He also authored a philosophical text entitled "Sefer Chakira: Derech Emuna" (Book of Philosophy: The Way of Faith).

 He enjoyed close ties with other Jewish leaders.
 In the course of his battle against the Haskalah in Russia, he forged a close alliance with Rabbi Yitzchak of Valozhyn, a major leader of the misnagdim, which led to warmer relations between them and the Hasidim.

 According to Baruch Epstein, his father Rabbi Yechiel Michel Epstein spent six months under the Schneersohn's tutelage, and learned most of his mystical knowledge during that time.
 This story is disputed by Hassidic historian Yehoshua Mondshine.
 Historian Eitam Henkin suggests that Rabbi Y. M. Epstein did meet with him, but only a few visits over a week or two, noting the testimony of Rabbi Yehuda Leib Maimon that he heard about this directly from his teacher.

 His close friendship with Professor J Berstenson, the Czar's court physician, often helped the delicate negotiations relating to the welfare of the community.
 He set up an organisation called Hevras Techiyas Hameisim to assist Jewish boy-soldiers who were being recruited and converted to Christianity by the Russian army.
 These soldiers known as Cantonists were taken away from the Jewish community to other villages.
 Schneersohn arranged for his students to pay them regular visits to keep up their spirits and discourage them from converting.

 In 1844–45 he took steps to increase the enrollment and viability of the Lubavitch yeshivas in Dubroŭna, Pasana, Lyozno, and Kalisz, expanding their enrollment to around 600 students in total.

 Repeated attempts by the authorities to entrap him using informers such as Hershel Hodesh, Benjamin the Apostate and Lipman Feldman failed.